AishaSid/RAD_PracticeBot/README.md

-# Gemini PDF Vector Store
+# Gemini PDF Summarizer

-A Streamlit application that demonstrates PDF document processing and question-answering using Google Gemini AI and vector embeddings (RAD).
+RAG -> Retrieval Augmented Generation

+It loads data from uploaded PDF and stores it in a vectore store for fast and relevant (data related to user query) data retrieval, then it uses an LLM (Gemini) to generate language to answer the user queries.

 ## Overview